 The Treasurer shall:

-Ensure accurate records of the monies received and expended by the organization are kept.
+Ensure accurate records of the monies received and expended by RTAM are kept;

-Ensure financial controls, safekeeping and audit trails are in place for the fiscal management of RTAM.
+Ensure financial controls, safekeeping and audit trails are in place for the fiscal management of RTAM;

+Be responsible for the deposit of monies, the safekeeping of securities and the disbursement of funds of the Corporation;

-Ensure that expenses incurred by Directors and committee members which expressly qualify under subsection 11.03 or, for which Board or President approval has been given, are reimbursed.
+Ensure that expenses incurred by Directors and committee members which expressly qualify under Section 11.03 or, for which Board or President approval has been given, are reimbursed;

-Invoices presented for payment, which are outside the parameters of the budget, shall be honored when there is a motion from the RTAM Board to cover the same.
+Ensure that invoices presented for payment that are outside the parameters of the budget, shall be honored where there is a motion from the Board to cover the same;

-Ensure that signing officers are in place.
+Ensure that signing officers are in place;

-Present a report on the financial state of the organization to the Board at each meeting.
+Present a report on the financial state of RTAM to the Board at each Board meeting;

-Notify committee chairs of any concerns regarding committee expenses.
+Notify committee chairs of any concerns regarding committee expenses;

-Ensure that the financial records of the organization are provided to an independent auditor each year for verification of the accuracy of the financial records.
+Ensure that the financial records of RTAM are provided to an independent auditor each year for verification of the accuracy of the financial records

-AGM Duties:
+As it pertains to the AGM:

-Present the financial reports for the prior fiscal year and the current fiscal year at the AGM.
+Present the financial reports for the prior fiscal year and the current fiscal year at the AGM;

-Before each AGM, prepare an annual budget in consultation with the Board and present the budget approved by the Board to the membership at the AGM.
+Prior to each AGM, prepare an annual budget in consultation with the Board and present the budget approved by the Board to the membership at the AGM;

-Recommend to the AGM, a membership fee that would provide sufficient income to enable the organization to carry out all of its anticipated activities and support the proposed budget.
+Recommend to the membership fees for each membership class that would provide sufficient income to enable RTAM to carry out all of its anticipated activities and support the proposed budget;

-Present the auditor’s report at the next AGM.
+Present the auditor’s report at the AGM; and

-Recommend to the AGM, an independent auditor for appointment for a period of up to three years
+Recommend to the AGM an independent auditor for appointment for a period of up to three years; and

+Perform such other duties as the Board or the President may assign.

-8.06 Immediate Past President
+8.05 Past President

-The immediate Past President shall:
+The Past President shall:

-Chair the Elections Committee

-Act as Returning Officer at the AGM.Provide the Board with necessary background information about ongoing issues.
+Provide the Board with historical knowledge of the Corporation as well as relevant background information concerning ongoing issues;

-Assist with the transition to the new Board.
+Assist in transitioning the new Board;

-8.07 Transfer of Records
+Assist the RO of Board elections as required; and

+Perform such other duties as the Board or the President may assign.

+8.06 Transition Requirements

 Prior to the expiration of their term, each outgoing Officer shall prepare a written transition report for their successor.

-The transfer of books and records for the outgoing officers shall be no later than June 30 annually.
+Outgoing officers shall ensure that the transfer of books and records for their position is completed no later than June 30 annually.

-SECTION 9 – COMMITTEES
+SECTION 9 – STANDING COMMITTEES OF THE BOARD

 9.01 Names of the Standing Committees